 This free CompTIA Security+ practice exam covers basic knowledge in the field of Information Systems Security.
 To pass the CompTIA Security+ exam, a candidate will need knowledge in Network Security, Compliance and operational security, threats and vulnerabilities, access control and identity management, cryptography, and application, data, and host security.
 This free practice test will test your knowledge and readiness for the CompTIA Security+ Examination.

-1) True or False: It is good practice to disable unused or publicly accessible network ports?
+5) True or False: It is good practice to disable unused or publicly accessible network ports?

-3) SHA and MD5 are examples of which of the following?
+6) SHA and MD5 are examples of which of the following?

-5) Which of the following protocols is used to encrypt emails?
+7) Which of the following protocols is used to encrypt emails?

-9) A list of permissions on a router that determines who can access specific areas of a network, is known as what?
+11) A list of permissions on a router that determines who can access specific areas of a network, is known as what?

-11) Which authentication protocol periodically verifies a client with a 3-way handshake?
+13) Which authentication protocol periodically verifies a client with a 3-way handshake?

-17) Which of the following is an access control method, which is based of a persons job?
+14) Which of the following is an example of multi-factor authentication?

-19) Which of the following is a common synonym for a Protocol Analyzer?
+17) Which of the following is a common synonym for a Protocol Analyzer?

-20) Which option will provide short-term system availability in case of loss or failure?
+19) Which option will provide short-term system availability in case of loss or failure?

 You can go back and review your answers or grade your test.